 This paper is organized as follows.
-In section 2, we rederive the embedding of dS_4 spacetime in M-theory, with the transverse space being an H^7 written as a foliation of two 3-spheres.
-In section 3, we propose a reduction ansatz for obtaining D=4 SU(2) Yang-Mills de Sitter gravity from D=11.
-We show that the reduction ansatz is indeed consistent with the D=11 equations of motion, and hence obtain the Lagrangian for D=4 SU(2) Yang-Mills de Sitter gravity.
-The consistency of the reduction ansatz enables us to lift any D=4 solution back to D=11.
+In section 2, we rederive the embedding of dS4 spacetime in M-theory, with the transverse space being an H^7 written as a foliation of two 3-spheres.
+In section 3, we propose a reduction ansatz for obtaining D = 4 SU(2) Yang-Mills de Sitter gravity from D = 11.
+We show that the reduction ansatz is indeed consistent with the D = 11 equations of motion, and hence obtain the Lagrangian for D = 4 SU(2) Yang-Mills de Sitter gravity.
+The consistency of the reduction ansatz enables us to lift any D = 4 solution back to D = 11.
 In section 4, we discuss this in detail.
-In particular, we obtain the embedding of dS_2 spacetime in D=11, with the internal space being an H^7 bundle over S^2 .
-In section 5, we obtain an embedding of dS_3 in D=6 supergravity with the transverse space being an H^3 written as a foliation of two circles.
+In particular, we embed dS2 and (Minkowski)2 spacetimes in D = 11.
+The internal space is an H^7 bundle over S^2 .
+We also embed a cosmological solution which smoothly interpolates between dS2 × S^2 at the infinite past in the co-moving time to a dS4-type geometry at the infinite future.
+In section 5, we obtain an embedding of dS3 in D = 6 supergravity with the transverse space being an H^3 written as a foliation of two circles.
 We conclude our paper in section 6.